 At Manager and Senior Manager level and above, Deloitte pays broadly in line with the other members of the Big 4, albeit with individual differences arising through external hiring, incentivising talented staff and performance.

-As alluded to below, Deloitte pays the most of the Big 4 firms at Partner level on average.
+As alluded to below, Deloitte pays the most of the Big 4 firms at the Partner level on average.

 How much can an Audit Manager earn at Deloitte UK?

 A Deloitte Audit Manager will earn in the region of £55k in the first year of the role which can increase to £60k+ after a year in the role.
 Managers will also be entitled to a larger share of the annual bonus pot and can expect around £3-5k per year depending on wider firm performance.

 Once Deloitte UK audit employees reach the Audit Manager level, the salaries become more aligned to the individual’s performance and broader impact on the department.
 So whilst a brand new Audit Manager can expect to earn around £55k in the first year, this will vary.

 For example, a strong performing Assistant Manager may attract a higher starting salary as a Manager than average if they have agreed to manage a significant client.

 How long will it take to become an Audit Manager at Deloitte UK?

 At Deloitte UK, it will take around 5 years to progress from a graduate new-starter to an Audit Manager.
 This will involve a 3-year training contract and then 2 years as an Assistant Manager.
 For those starting as an Apprentice, it will take 7-8 years to reach Audit Manager.

 How much can an Audit Senior Manager earn at Deloitte UK?